WHY MILITARY FRIENDLY®?

-Military Friendly® is the standard that measures an organization’s commitment, effort and success in creating sustainable and meaningful benefit for the military community.
+Military Friendly® is the standard that measures an organization’s commitment, effort and success in creating sustainable and meaningful opportunity for the military community.

 “that measures”: Our ratings program is formulaic.
 It is objective.
 It has an outside Military Friendly® Advisory Council that provides perspective on criteria, methodology and weighting.
 It has a third party auditor (EY: Ernst & Young) verify the results.